Tonsillitis

 How to treat tonsillitis yourself

-Tonsillitis usually gets better on its own after a few days.
+Tonsillitis usually gets better on its own after a few days but it can last longer.

 To help treat the symptoms: